DIY Japanese Summer Festival (Natsumatsuri) at Home

 • a plastic toy fishing rod (sold at 100 yen stores) or homemade paper ones (I would advise against the paper ones for toddlers as the metal part can be a hazard)

-• Yo-yo balloons (there are also sets like these for sale but with these balloons, which were also at my daughter’s daycare’s Natsumatsuri, I found that I was constantly worrying about her popping one of them in the house and having water everywhere)
+• Yo-yo balloons (there are also sets like these for sale but with these balloons, which were also at my daughter’s daycare’s natsumatsuri, I found that I was constantly worrying about her popping one of them in the house and having water everywhere)

 Pour some water into the yo-yo balloons before inflating them.
 After that, inflate the pool and pour some water into it, enough to cover the yo-yos.
 Then it’s time to go fishing!
 Your child may need some help with hooking the yo-yos but soon they may become such experts that they’ll say, “Mummy, stop!” like my toddler did.